 6. Derby Arena

-Derby Arena is a bit of multi-use venue.
+Derby Arena is a bit of a multi-use venue.
 On the one hand, it is home to a velodrome, so if you’ve ever fancied having a go at track cycling, Derby Arena is the place to go.

 Alternatively, Derby Arena plays host to many touring musicians, comedians & shows & performances.